Romper Room: Episode format

 Each program opens with a greeting from the hostess and the Pledge of Allegiance in American broadcasts.
 The hostess and her group of children then embark on 30 or 60 minutes of games, exercises, songs, story-telling and moral lessons, which were regularly accompanied by background music.
 The hostess (or sometimes the children in cadence) would ask, "Mr. Music, please!" or "We're ready, Mr. Music", to prompt the background music.
 The young cast, which ranged from four to five years old, was rotated every two months, with many of the hostesses having prior experience working with small children and many being former kindergarten teachers.

 Etiquette was a focus of Romper Room.
-The hostesses were always addressed as "Miss."
+The hostesses were always addressed as "Miss".
 The show also had a mascot, Mr. Do-Bee.
-Mr. Do-Bee was an oversized bumblebee who came to teach the children proper deportment.
+Mr. Do-Bee was an oversized bumblebee who came to teach the children proper etiquette.
 He was noted for always starting his sentence with "Do Bee", as in the imperative "Do be"; for example, "Do Bee good boys and girls for your parents!"
 There was also a "Mr. Don't Bee" to show children exactly what they should not do.
 Do-Bee balloons were made available for purchase to the public.
 Each balloon featured a painted sketch of Do-Bee.
 When the balloons were inflated and then released, they would fly around slowly and emit a buzzing sound.

 The hostess would also serve milk and cookies to the children.
 Before eating, they would recite the celebrated Romper Room grace: "God is great; God is good.
 Let us thank Him for our food.
 Amen."

 At the end of each broadcast, the hostess would look through a "magic mirror"—actually an open frame with a handle, the size and shape of a hand mirror—and recite the rhyme, "Romper, bomper, stomper boo.
 Tell me, tell me, tell me, do.
 Magic Mirror, tell me today, did all my friends have fun at play?"
 She would then name the children she saw in "television land", saying, for example, "I can see Kathleen and Owen and Julie and Jimmy and Kelly and Tommy and Bobby and Jennifer and Martin" and so forth.
 Children were encouraged to mail in their names, which would be read on the air (first names only).

 The show used the then-popular Mattel Jack-in-the-box (sometimes called "Happy Jack") for its opening and closing titles, with its traditional nursery rhyme "Pop Goes the Weasel" as a theme song, but, from 1981 onwards, a new original theme song was used.